Corporate Governance Report

-As from the beginning of 2020, the Company’s Security function is organised as a control function.
+The Company’s Security function is organised as a control function.
 The Head of Security is responsible for ensuring that security and ICT risks are identified, monitored, managed and reported.

 The Security function is supporting the entire Group in managing security and ICT risks and is continuously reporting to the CEO, the Board and the Risk and Audit Committee.